Salvador Felipe Jacinto Dali i Domenech was born on 11th May,

 died on January 23rd January 1989 in Figueres.

-As a student Dali attended the San Fernando Academy of Fine Arts in Madrid.
-His first one-man show was held in Barcelona in 1925.
+As a student, Dali attended the San Fernando Academy of Fine Arts in Madrid.
+His first solo show was held in Barcelona in 1925.
 He became recognised internationally when three of his paintings were shown in the third annual Carnegie International Exhibition in Pittsburg in 1928.

 As the leader of the Surrealist movement, his painting, The Persistance of Memory, with soft or melting watches is still one of the best-known surrealist works.

 Dali escaped from Europe during World War 2, spending 1940-48 in the United States, which saw his 'classic' period emerging demonstrating a preoccupation with science and religion.